myriadrf/LimeDFB/docs/docs/rx_path_top_litex/README.rst

 Source Endpoint CDC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In cases where downstream modules expects different clock domain Asynchronous FIFO ``source_ep_cdc`` module is used to ensure proper clock domain crossing.
+In cases where downstream modules expect a different clock domain, the asynchronous FIFO ``source_ep_cdc`` module is used to ensure proper clock-domain crossing.

 Timing diagram
 ------------------

-This timing diagram can be used as a reference to get familiar with module behaviuor.
+This timing diagram can be used as a reference to get familiar with module behavior.

 .. wavedrom::